RobertMceachron/RobertMceachron/README.md

 <h4>Hello 👋 I'm Robert</h4>
 I am a psychology major interested in data analysis and virtual reality.
-I currently develop virtual reality simulations to test responses to natural disasters at California State University Channel Islands.
+I currently develop virtual reality simulations in Unreal Engine & Unity to test responses to natural disasters at California State University Channel Islands.
 Through some of my courses I learned that I also enjoy data analysis.
 I have experience using R, Mplus, and SPSS.
 If you want to learn more about me, you can do so at https://robertmceachron.com/

-#### 📚 Currently Learning
-#### 🎮 Game Development
-- Unreal Engine
-- Blender
-- Gaea
-- CC4
-#### 📈 Data Analysis
-- SPSS
-- Mplus
-- R